• Portfolio

 • Tape (electrical tape works great)

-• Something to use as a shutter (a piece of opaque tape or cardboard)
+• Something to use as a shutter

 The Gingerbread Pinhole Camera by @diaboli — proof that anything can be a camera if you believe hard enough